cdworschak/dolmenwood/general.md

 # Dolmenwood campaign details and overview

+## high hankle rumours
+* The Orange: Sir Hoarsent Waverly is the Baron’s closest friend and the finest knight in the land.
+Despite his frequent romantic dalliances, there is talk someone has finally captured his heart
+* A like friend: Lord Malbleat has been seen in the company of the Baron, bonding with a fellow aesthete.
+In private, the Baron has promised to help the longhorn get the upper hand in his conflict with Lord Ramius.
+* The magpies: A gang of humans dressed as magpies has been attacking merchant caravans as they travel along the Swallop Road (0611).
+After their successful robberies, they turn into real magpies and fly away.
+* The animal orchestra: Near Lankshorn, along Swallop Road (0710), is a farmyard where one can witness an elaborate and wondrous animal orchestra.
+The animals’ musical talent is due to them actually being transformed people.

 ## lankshorn rumours
 * King’s Mounds: The burial mounds in the woods to the south-east (0810) were originally built by the folk of the ancient King Hoarth, who would inter honoured warriors in woodland graves
 * Nightworms: If you travel east along the Ditchway, make sure to stay off the road at night.
 The woods are teeming with giant red worms that crave human flesh (0809)